snakemake/snakemake-wrappers/docs/contributing.rst

 * it also passes linting, see :ref:`linting`
 * all example rules in your ``test/Snakefile`` have an invocation as a test case in ``test.py``, see :ref:`test`
 * wherever you can do this with a short comment, explain possible settings for all keywords like ``input:``, ``output:``, ``params:``, ``threads:``, etc. (provide longer explanations in the :ref:`meta` file)
+* provide a sensible default for ``threads:``, if more than one thread can be used by the wrapper

 .. _test: